legendy4141/LanceDB/docs/src/embeddings/embedding_functions.md

     abstract base interface.
 It subclasses Pydantic Model which can be utilized to write complex schemas simply as we'll see next!

 === "TypeScript"
     In the TypeScript SDK, the choices are more limited.
-For now, only the OpenAI embedding function is available.
+For now, only the embedding function is available.

     ```javascript
     import * as lancedb from '@lancedb/lancedb'
     import { getRegistry } from '@lancedb/lancedb/embeddings'

-    // You need to provide an OpenAI API key
+    // You need to provide an  API key
     const apiKey = ""
     // The embedding function will create embeddings for the 'text' column
-    const func = getRegistry().get("openai").create({apiKey})
+    const func = getRegistry().get("").create({apiKey})
     ```
 === "Rust"
     In the Rust SDK, the choices are more limited.
-For now, only the OpenAI embedding function is available.
-But unlike the Python and TypeScript SDKs, you need manually register the OpenAI embedding function.
+For now, only the embedding function is available.
+But unlike the Python and TypeScript SDKs, you need manually register the  embedding function.

     ```toml
-    // Make sure to include the `openai` feature
+    // Make sure to include the `` feature
     [dependencies]
-    lancedb = {version = "*", features = ["openai"]}
+    lancedb = {version = "*", features = [""]}
     ```

     ```rust
-    --8<-- "rust/lancedb/examples/openai.rs:imports"
+    --8<-- "rust/lancedb/examples/.rs:imports"
-    --8<-- "rust/lancedb/examples/openai.rs:openai_embeddings"
+    --8<-- "rust/lancedb/examples/.rs:_embeddings"
     ```

 ## 2. Define the data model or schema